FluentLenium/FluentLenium/README.md

 }
 ```

-This example is for JUnit, but you may use other framework the exact same way,
+This example is for JUnit, but you may use other framework the exact same way (See [Supported Test Runners](#supported-test-runner) section).
-by extending FluentTestNg for TestNG, and FluentCucumberTest for Cucumber.

 ##  Fluent Selectors